-Get to Know the New Food Pyramid to Live a Healthier Life
+The New Food Pyramid is Key to a Healthier Life

 The new food pyramid starts with a much broader concept, which includes a mention of environmental health, emphasizing solidarity and sustainability.
 Learn more about it in this article!

-SENC developed this pyramid with the help of 100 experts in the field, who applied a variety of criteria that were already novel in themselves.
+SENC developed this new food pyramid with the help of 100 experts in the field.
+On developing it they applied a variety of new criteria to come to their conclusions.

 Today, we’ll take a look at some of the biggest changes.

-- Unlike the traditional food pyramid, the new one assumes that emotional health is also very important.
+- Unlike the traditional one, the new food pyramid takes into account that emotional health is also very important.

 - In this sense, it is based on the idea that food choices should be an act of solidarity.